Osborne Reynolds

-Osborne Reynolds FRS (23 August 1842 – 21 February 1912) was an Irish-born innovator in the understanding of fluid dynamics.
+Osborne Reynolds FRS (23 August 1842 – 21 February 1912) was an Irish-born British innovator in the understanding of fluid dynamics.
 Separately, his studies of heat transfer between solids and fluids brought improvements in boiler and condenser design.
 He spent his entire career at what is now the University of Manchester.

 Life

 Osborne Reynolds was born in Belfast and moved with his parents soon afterward to Dedham, Essex.
 His father, Reverend Osborne Reynolds, was a Fellow of Queens' College, Cambridge who worked as a school headmaster and clergyman, but was also a very able mathematician with a keen interest in mechanics.
 The father took out a number of patents for improvements to agricultural equipment, and the son credits him with being his chief teacher as a boy.
 Reynolds showed an early aptitude and liking for the study of mechanics.
 In his late teens, for the year before entering university, he went to work as an apprentice at the workshop of Edward Hayes, a well known shipbuilder in Stony Stratford, where he obtained practical experience in the manufacture and fitting out of coastal steamers (and thus gained an early appreciation of the practical value of understanding fluid dynamics).

 Osborne Reynolds attended Queens' College, Cambridge and graduated in 1867 as the seventh wrangler in mathematics.
 He had chosen to study mathematics at Cambridge because, in his own words in his 1868 application for the professorship, "From my earliest recollection I have had an irresistible liking for mechanics and the physical laws on which mechanics as a science is based.... my attention drawn to various mechanical phenomena, for the explanation of which I discovered that a knowledge of mathematics was essential."